cryptaz/miner-metrics/README.md

 * Open http://192.168.99.100 and login via admin:admin
 * Open Data Sources
 * Add new data source with name ```influx```, type ```InfluxDB```, url ```http://127.0.0.1:8086```, database ```minermetrics```, user ```root```, password ```root```
 * Go to http://192.168.99.100:8080 and wait until all services is initialized.
 Then generate dashboards for your claymores.
-You also can watch startup process and logs on the http://192.168.99.100:8080/startup_log.htmlFor pretty print you can open raw HTML (ctrl + U) or download the page.
+You also can watch startup process and logs on the http://192.168.99.100:8080.
+To pretty print you can open raw HTML (ctrl + U) or download the page.
 * In dashboards, click import and paste that JSON into textarea, enter name, choose datasource influx and apply
 * Congratulations!
 You set up the metrics.
 Don't forget to choose time range.